Wonderful (The Beach Boys song): Background and lyrics

 The lyrics tell the story of a girl whose meeting with a boy disrupts her devotion to God and her parents.
+Wilson commented, "A sweet song all about a girl who just stays in her little world, you know?
+And then she bumps into a boy, and then she gets her heart broken, then she goes back to her 'Wonderful.'"

 Of the songs on Smile, some of which deal with spiritual themes, "Wonderful" is the only one that refers to God explicitly.
 Music journalist David Zahl wrote that although "The Lord gets a mention in 'Wonderful'", it is "mainly as a somewhat creepy device to deal with adolescent sexuality."
 Biographer Mark Dillon interpreted the interlude on the Smiley Smile rendition as a musical representation of the female protagonist's sexual awakening.

-Parks was not initially credited as one of the writers of "Wonderful".
+Parks was not credited for co-writing "Wonderful" when it was first published.
 He was awarded an official writing credit after broaching the issue with Wilson in 2003.

 Recording

 Smile sessions

 "Wonderful" was one of the first songs attempted for Smile, and according to historian Keith Badman, none of the Smile recordings of "Wonderful" were finished versions of the song.
 The original is a harpsichord-led arrangement supported by trumpet and the group's backing vocals.

 The basic track for the first version was recorded on August 25, 1966 at Western Studio.
 It took 18 takes to record; Wilson had trouble playing the harpsichord.
 At one point in the session, he remarked to engineer Chuck Britz, "Some of these notes are fucking up.
 I swear to God.
 You push them and they don't go."
 On October 6, Wilson overdubbed a lead vocal onto the track.
 Drums and other instruments are also added to the track during the session.
 Wilson then created a rough mix of the track.
 Further vocals were recorded for the song on December 15 at Columbia Studio.

 On January 9, 1967, the second version (known as the "Rock with Me Henry" version) was recorded at Western.
 Badman speculated that Wilson "consider[ed] this another potential candidate for the B-side of 'Heroes and Villains'."
 A third version of the song, with piano as the sole accompaniment, was recorded by the band around April 10 at Armin Steiner's Sound Recorders Studio.
 On April 29, publicist Derek Taylor reported that a single, "Vegetables" backed with "Wonderful", would soon be released.
 Regarding "Wonderful", he wrote, "I only heard [it] improvised at the piano with the boys humming the theme for Paul [McCartney]."